-- a) At the Captain's Meeting each Captain shall draw a "Country Number" and a "Group Letter" (colour coded) for each competitor: "A, E, C, D,E".
+- a) At the Captain's Meeting each Captain shall draw a "Country Number" and a "Group Letter" (colour coded) for each competitor: "A, B, C, D, E".(A=yellow, B=red, C= Green, D= blue and E=purple)

 A Group list for each Group shall be given to each Captain immediately after the meeting.
-Once checked by the Senior FIPS-Mouche Representative this draw will be locked and secured. - b) First, the Captain of each team will draw a number to select the team number for the country. - c) Then each Captain will draw a Group letter: "A, B, C,(D or E)" to assign each of the team members to a Group, who will then fish together in each sector and form the basis for placings.
-Other methods of completing the random draw are acceptable if authorised by the Senior FIPS-Mouche Representative. - d) The beat/boat assignment numbers will be kept confidential before the competition sessions, and sealed in the envelopes held by the Senior FIPS-Mouche Representative or his designate. - e) These envelopes will be then carried by the International Supervisors travelling with their respective groups to the sectors. - f) The beat/boat assignment numbers will be announced only upon arrival at the sectors by the Sector Judge, his designated representative or the FIPS-Mouche International Supervisor.
+Once checked by the Senior FIPS-Mouche Representative this draw will be locked and secured. - b) First, the Captain of each team will draw a number to select the team number for the country. - c) Then each Captain will draw a Group letter: "A, B, C, (D or E)" to assign each of the team members to a Group, who will then fish together in each sector and form the basis for placings.
+Other methods of completing the random draw are acceptable if authorised by the Senior FIPS-Mouche Representative. - d) The beat/boat assignment numbers will be kept confidential before the competition sessions, and sealed in the envelopes held by the Senior FIPS-Mouche Representative or his designate. - e) These envelopes will be then carried by the International Supervisors travelling with their respective groups to the sectors.

+f) The beat/boat assignment numbers will be announced only upon arrival at the sectors by the Sector Judge, his designated representative or the FIPS-Mouche International Supervisor.